 The Compensation Committee established an equity award grant structure which awards a combination of time-based vesting restricted stock and target performance shares.
 Each NEO was eligible to be granted a range of performance shares based on achievement of a minimum, target or maximum goal.
-For the awards to be issued in early 2020, the Committee determined that a portion of the performance shares for the NEOs would be based on pre-tax return on average assets (income before taxes, as adjusted for non-budgeted and unusual items, divided by average adjusted assets over the period) for the one-year period ending December 31, 2019.
+The Committee determined that a portion of the performance shares for the NEOs would be based on pre-tax return on average assets (income before taxes, as adjusted for non-budgeted and unusual items, divided by average adjusted assets over the period) for the one-year period ending December 31, 2019.
 If the Company's adjusted pre-tax return on average assets for fiscal year 2019 achieved 2.1%, 2.6% or 3.1%, each NEO would receive 50%, 100% or 200% of their target number of related performance shares.
 Our fiscal year 2019 adjusted pre-tax return on average assets exceeded 3.1%.
 In addition, a portion of each NEOs performance shares would be based upon 2019 stock price performance with target stock price goals of \$38.15, \$40.0 and \$41.87 which if attained at year-end 2019 or at an average closing price through the fourth quarter of 2019 each NEO would receive 50%, 100% or 200% of their target number of related performance shares respectively.
 The company's share price was in excess of \$41.87 at year-end 2019.

-Once granted, performance shares related to the achievement of ROA targets are subject to additional vesting over a three year period and those related to achieving share price targets are subject to a one year vesting.
-As a result of the Company's performance on the two measures, the Compensation Committee approved granting of the maximum number of performance shares which occurred April 1, 2020:
+The performance shares related to the achievement of ROA targets are subject to additional vesting over a three year period and those related to achieving share price targets are subject to a one year vesting.
+As a result of the Company's performance on the two measures, the Compensation Committee determined the maximum number of performance shares had been earned and formally issued them, subject to vesting conditions, on April 1, 2020: